jambonz/drachtio-http-authenticator/README.md

 ```
 {"status": "ok"}
 ```
 To deny the request, send a 200 response with a `status` of `fail`.
-Optionally, a fail response may include a `msg` attribute and/or an `action` attribute with value `block`.
-The latter will cause the IP address that sent the request to be blocked from sending further traffic to the system, e.g.:
+The `status` field MUST be provided.
+Optionally, a response MAY include a `msg` attribute, an `expires` attribute, and/or a `blacklist` attribute.

+- The `msg` property is simply a human-readable description of why an authentication failed.
+- The `expires` value provides a value in seconds for the duration of a granted registration.
+This value, if provided, must be less than the requested expiration.
+If not provided, the requested expires value is granted.
+- The `blacklist` property shall contain a number indicating a period of time, in seconds, that the source IP address should be blocked.
+A value of -1 means forever.
 ```
 {"status": "fail"}
 ```